-Eliza Yard and Ancoats Mobility Hub have been designed for Manchester Life Development Company Ancoats Dispensary and Eliza Yard have been developed for Great Places Housing Group.
+Eliza Yard and Ancoats Mobility Hub have been designed for Manchester Life Strategic Development Company Limited on behalf of Manchester City Council, Ancoats Dispensary and Eliza Yard have been developed for Great Places Housing Group.

 Eliza Yard: Located on the corner of Poland Street and Jersey Street, this scheme will reuse an existing surface car park to create a unique 118-unit new residential location.
 The proposals include a diverse range of homes ranging from one to three-bedroom apartments, catering for the needs of families, young professionals, the elderly and empty-nesters.
 At ground floor level, 5,800 sq ft of commercial space will also be created.